We've all gotten this cold email. It's got the "whiff" of personalization. They pulled a fact about hobby you like or your alma mater. Then...

 Hey ___, pulling stats on Q1.
 Was email a key driver for new business this quarter?

-You've got room to personalize in front of this, but it's likely that a sales vp is pulling reports at the end of the quarter.
-It's likely that this is top of mind.
+You've got room to personalize in front of this, but a sales VP is likely pulling reports at the end of the quarter.
+This is likely top of mind.
 This will drive opens and engagement with the rest of the email.

 Credibility Building